vommidapuchinni/8bytes/README.md

 ![Access App with Public IP](screenshots/accessappwithpublicip.png)

 ## GitHub Actions CI/CD
+We will automate building, testing, and optionally pushing the Docker image using GitHub Actions to implement a full CI/CD pipeline.

 Workflow Location: .github/workflows/ci.yml

 Creation of workflow files and push to github